Aespa: 2022: Coachella, international expansion, and Girls

-SM Entertainment also announced the group's first Japanese showcase, titled: aespa Japan Premium Showcase 2022 ~SYNK~, which was held on August 6 and 7 at the Pia Arena MM in Yokohama.
-On June 7, it was announced that Aespa would be holding their second showcase, their first in the United States, titled: aespa Showcase SYNK in LA! on June 26 at the YouTube Theater.
+SM Entertainment also announced the group's first Japanese showcase, titled: Aespa Japan Premium Showcase 2022 ~SYNK~, which was held on August 6 and 7 at the Pia Arena MM in Yokohama.
+On June 7, it was announced that Aespa would be holding their second showcase, their first in the United States, titled: Aespa Showcase SYNK in LA! on June 26 at the YouTube Theater.
 On June 14, an additional show was announced, for June 27, after the tickets for June 26 sold out.
-The group was also named the Apple Music: Up Next artist for June.
+The group was also named the Apple Music Up Next artist for June.

-On July 5, Aespa delivered a speech and performed at the UN High-level Political Forum on Sustainable Development.
-On July 8, Aespa performed at Good Morning America's Summer Concert Series in Central Park, which featured the first performance of "Girls".
+On July 5, Aespa delivered a speech and performed at the United Nations High-level Political Forum on Sustainable Development.
+On July 8, Aespa performed at Good Morning Americas Summer Concert Series in Central Park, which featured the first performance of "Girls".
 On October 23, Aespa performed virtually for Crocs to celebrate their 20th Anniversary on the video game Roblox.
 It drew the second-highest attendance at a one-time Roblox concert, with 2.5 million visits.
 The show also drove over 2.3 million recorded visits to the Crocs World in Roblox.
 On December 14, the group released a collaborative single, "Beautiful Christmas", with labelmates Red Velvet for SM Town's album, 2022 Winter SM Town: SMCU Palace.

-On December 28, Aespa released the first episode of their first reality show, aespa's Synk Road, which documented their trip to Pyeongchang in the Gangwon Province.
+On December 28, Aespa released the first episode of their first reality show, Aespa's Synk Road, which documented their trip to Pyeongchang in the Gangwon Province.
 Throughout the show, the members were tasked to find hidden 'ae-key' cards, won from various missions and games, in order to 'complete' the eponymous Synk Road.